 11. The representative of Nicaragua, speaking on behalf of the Latin American and Caribbean Group, noted that the late receipt of the documentation for the session and its availability in English only limited the ability of her Group to make meaningful contributions.
-The draft work programme took into consideration the outcomes of the Eminent Persons Panel, and her Group was concerned that this prejudged the outcome of the informal consultations that were to take place on this issue.
+The draft work programme took into consideration some recommendations of the Eminent Persons Panel, and her Group was concerned that this prejudged the outcome of the informal consultations that were to take place on this issue.
 The work programme should include recommendations from the Eminent Persons Panel in a non-discriminatory fashion.

 12. The subprogrammes incorporated objectives of interest to developing countries, but they needed to be linked to capacity building, and solutions for predictable funding need to be identified.
 Subprogramme 1 was vital for its treatment of globalization, interdependence and development issues, and the Group requested more information on specific activities.
 Work on interdependence needed to cover all regions, and she urged proper consultations with the Director of the Division in order to ensure that these concerns would be taken into account.
-She noted that the Spanish version of the 2006 Trade and Development Report had been circulated a year after the English original, and she requested that additional resources be allocated in order to solve the problem.
+She noted that the Spanish version of the 2006 Trade and Development Report had been circulated a year after the English original, and she requested that the necessary steps be taken to solve the problem.

-13. On Subprogramme 2, the Group noted the importance of interregional programmes related to capacity-building for SMEs, science and technology, investment policies, competition policies, consumer protection, and competition policies.
+Her Group considered it necessary to strengthen subprogrammes 2 and 3.
+On 13.
+Subprogramme 2, the Group noted the importance of interregional programmes related to capacity-building for SMEs, science and technology, investment policies, competition policies, consumer protection, and competition policies.
 With regard to Subprogramme 3, the Group's interest centred on work related to creative industries, biotrade, biofuel, and renewable energy.
 On cross-cutting issues, the Group stressed the importance of a fair geographical balance in all subprogrammes except for Subprogramme 5, which was devoted to LDCs.
 This geographical balance needed to be reflected not only in the programme of work but also in UNCTAD itself and consequently in its strategies.
 The draft programme did not define how this aim would be achieved, and she urged the elaboration of specific measures in that connection.
 With regard to the considerable number of expert meetings planned, the Group highlighted the need to examine the criteria and policies guiding the selection of experts, and only those experts who could yield the greatest benefit should be selected so that resources could be used effectively.
 Fair geographical representation of panellists was also urged.